strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.7.2 =
+* Added discount code id and code columns to orders and members list CSV exports.
+(Fixing bug with this yet.)

 = 1.7.1 =
 * Design updates to frontend and backend pages.
 * Added Sales and Revenue Report.